 Paparoa & Pike29 Memorial Track (Dual use, both walk and bike)

 The Kepler track is located in the Fiordland National Park in the south-west of the South Island.
 The closest towns are Te Anau or Queenstown.
 This track is a loop track, which is 60 km (37 mi) long and can be covered in 3 – 4 days.
-You can be reach the beginning of the Kepler Track via an easy (50 minute) walk from the township of Te Anau.
-There are some steep sections to the track, which can be a physical challenge to some.
-The flip side of this is the rewarding views of Lake Te Anau, the Kepler Mountains and the Murchison Mountains.
+You can reach the beginning of the Kepler Track via an easy (50 minute) walk from the township of Te Anau.
+There are some steep sections to the track, which can be a physical challenge for some.
+The flip side of this is the rewarding views of Lake Te Anau, and the Kepler & Murchison Mountains.

 Kepler Track Highlights

-The Milford Track is also located in the Fiordland National Park, and stretches 54 km (33.5 mi) from Lake Te Anau to Sand-fly Point in Milford Sound.
-The world famous Milford track takes 5 days to hike and accommodation along the way is in Department of Conservation huts, which have to be pre-booked.
+The Milford Track is also located in the Fiordland National Park, and stretches 54 km (33.5 mi) from Lake Te Anau to Sandfly Point in Milford Sound.
+The world famous Milford track takes 5 days to hike and accommodation along the way is in Department of Conservation huts.
+These most definitely have to be pre-booked.
 The Milford Track offers incredible scenery, with sheer canyon walls that can look like waterfalls after heavy rain, native forests, rivers and mountains.
 You’ll eventually traverse the mystical Mackinnon Pass and finish in Milford Sound.

 Overnight and day options on the Milford Track